rust-lang/book/second-edition/nostarch/chapter13.md

 `contents` that contain the `query`.
 Similarly to the `filter` example in Listing 13-19, we can use the `filter` adaptor to keep only the lines that `line.contains(query)` returns true for.
 We then collect the matching lines up into another vector with `collect`.
 Much simpler!
+Feel free to make the same change to use iterator methods in the `search_case_insensitive` function as well.

 <!-- what is that, here, only lines that contain a matching string?
 A bit more
 context would help out, we probably can't rely on readers remembering all the